lmorg/murex/docs/commands/autoglob.md

 ## Command Reference: `@g` (autoglob)

-> Command prefix to expand globbing
+> Command prefix to expand globbing (deprecated)

 ## Description

+**This feature is now deprecated and only applies to murex version 2:**

 By default _murex_ does not expand globbing (`*` and `?` wildcards) instead encouraging the use of `g` (and similar) inside a subshell.
 While the aim of